Hamunii/TestingLib/README.md

 Teleports you to the location specified in the test level.

 `SpawnEnemyInFrontOfSelf(string enemyName)`
 Will find the enemy by name, and spawn it.
-**Warning:** Enemy might sometimes appear invisible if ran from `OnEvent.PlayerSpawn`.
-Consider running from `OnEvent.PlayerSpawn_20ms_delay` instead (temporary fix).

 ### TestingLib.Enemy